Polykids - Child Health

-- Fever (38°C and above) a 24 hour stand down is required to ensure that the fever is under control.
-Centre staff will not administer paracetamol to control fevers.
-When paracetamol has been administered within the home environment to control fever, children will not be permitted to attend Centre.
-This takes into consideration the wellbeing of the child and others within the learning environment.
+- Fever (38°C and above) a 24-hour stand down is required to ensure that the fever is under control.
+When paracetamol has been administered within the home environment to control fever, children will not be permitted to attend the Centre.
+This takes into consideration the well-being of the child and others within the learning environment.

 - Illness prevents the child from participating in programme activities.

 - Illness results in greater care than we can reasonably provide without compromising the health and safety of other children.

 - Chicken Pox - at least until all the lesions have dried and crusted.

 - Conjunctivitis – A 24-hour exclusion and until treatment has commenced and there is no discharge from the eye.